 ESPN FPI projects the remaining 2021 Rutgers Football schedule

-Following an ugly loss to now No. 10 ranked Michigan State last Saturday, the Rutgers Scarlet Knights are getting ready to head back on the road as they will head out to Illinois to take on the Northwestern Wildcats on Saturday afternoon.
+Following a loss to Northwestern last Saturday, the Rutgers Scarlet Knights will have this upcoming Saturday off as they head into the bye week before they head back on the road out to Illinois to take on the Fighting Illini on October 30th.

 With that being said, let's take a look at the Scarlet Knights' chances in this upcoming week and to do that we will use the ESPN Football Power Index to determine that.